This post contains affiliate links. If you buy through these links, I may earn a small commission.

 I put 1 pound of Raspberries into each small Ziplock bag.
 This way, it is easy to use them for a pie (usually mixed with Saskatoon berries or Rhubarb).
 One I have about 10 of these small bags, I then start using large Ziplock bags.

 These will be filled with berries and then weighed and marked.
 They go straight into the freezer; then in the late Fall or Winter, we start using them to make homemade wine!

 Each Spring, suckers grow out of the ground from the raspberry canes already there.
 I pull the ones I don’t want, keep the ones I do want and try to maintain some kind of order in this bed.

-Raspberries are coming to an end.
-We’ve got lots of raspberries in the freezer – come late Fall, we will probably start a batch of Raspberry Saskatoon berry wine.
+By mid-September, the raspberries are coming to an end.
+By then, we’ve got lots of raspberries in the freezer – enough to start several batches of Raspberry Saskatoon berry wine.
 It is the best homemade wine we have made, hands down.